 {\it Di-lepton constraint on $Z'$ decays: } {Dilepton final states which are produced at the LHC from the heavy $Z'$ boson via the Drell-Yan process, can be searched for by reconstructing their invariant mass.} Fig.\ ({\ref{fig:limit-mchi-eps2}}) shows the 95 \% CL upper bound on $\epsilon_2$ in the dilepton channel from ATLAS \cite{ATLAS:2019vcr}.

-{\it Constraints on millicharge}: Due to the off-diagonal elements in the four by four mass matrix, the $\psi$ particle interacts weakly with the $Z$ boson and the photon in the SM.
-Thus there is a small electric charge of the $\psi$ particle, $\delta = v_4^\psi/e$, with respect to the photon.
-In the parameter space of interest of the model, we have $\delta \simeq 0.88 \,\epsilon_2/e$.
-The small electric charge is often referred to as ``millicharge''; the $\psi$ particle remains undetectable in typical particle detectors due to the minute electric charge.
+{\it Constraints on millicharge}: In the parameter space of interest of the model, the hidden fermion $\psi$ possesses a millicharge $\delta \simeq \epsilon_2\, g_W/g'$.
+The $\psi$ particle remains undetectable in typical particle detectors due to the minute electric charge.
 Fig.\ (\ref{fig:limit-mchi-eps2}) shows the collider constraints on millicharge in the ($m_\psi$, $\epsilon_2$) plane \cite{Davidson:2000hf}.
 The collider constraints on millicharge are the most stringent constraints on $\epsilon_2$ for $m_\psi \lesssim 0.6$ GeV.

 Because the $\psi$ particle is charged under $U(1)_W$ and $U(1)_F$ in the hidden sector, it is stable and thus can be a dark matter (DM) candidate.
 For the parameter space of interest, i.e., $m_\psi>m_{A'}$, the annihilation channel into on-shell dark photons, $\psi \bar{\psi} \to A' A'$, is the dominant process for the relic abundance of the $\psi$ particle; the annihilation cross section can be approximated as follows \cite{Cline:2014dwa} \be \langle \sigma v\rangle_{\psi \bar{\psi} \to A' A'} \simeq \frac{(v^\psi_2)^4}{16 \pi \,m_{\psi}^2} \frac{(1-r^2)^{3/2}}{(1-r^2/2)^{2}}, \ee where $v^\psi_2$ is the coupling between the dark photon and $\psi$, as given in Eq.~(\ref{eq:couplings}), and $r = m_{A'}/m_{\psi}$.
 We compute the ratio between the $\psi$ relic abundance and the total DM relic abundance via $f_{\psi} = 2 \langle \sigma v\rangle_{\rm DM}/\langle \sigma v\rangle_{\psi \bar{\psi} \to A' A'}$, where $\langle \sigma v\rangle_{\rm DM} = 1$ pb is the canonical DM cross section, and the factor of 2 accounts for the Dirac nature of the $\psi$ particle.